sorz/moproxy/README.md

 ### Latency probing

-Just send a hard-coded DNS request to Google Public DNS (8.8.8.8) over SOCKS, and take the delay of receiving a response.
+Just send a hard-coded DNS request (with TCP) over proxy, and take the delay of receiving a response.

 ### Priority of servers